gradle/gradle/design-docs/build-initialisation.md

   and runs the sample test.
 * The POM is ignored when `gradle setupBuild --type java-library` is used.
 * Decent error message when an unknown type is given.
-* Decent error message when a POM cannot be parsed (this is adding more coverage for a previous story).
 * Update existing test coverage to verify that every generated `settings.gradle` sets the root project name.

 # Story: Build setup tasks can be referenced using camel-case abbreviations